Last updated on October 7th, 2019 at 11:14 am

 Let’s be clear about some key science.
 Evolution is a fact.
 Yes, it is called a theory, but I’m going to assume the typical reader knows what constitutes a scientific theory.
-Anthropogenic global warming is a fact.
+Anthropogenic climate change or global warming is a fact.
 Vaccines are safe and effective (see my articles, here, here, here, or here, if you need evidence with lots of peer-reviewed articles).
 The earth is 4.5 billion years old, and the universe is 13.75 billion years old.
 And HIV causes AIDS.

 Science denialists try to create a false equivalence through several methods: